British moth guide: how to identify, why they are important

 As well as being pollinators, moths play a vital in the food chain.
 They’re relied on by birds, spiders, bats, amphibians and hedgehogs.
 Their declining numbers – down by 40% in the south of the UK – is alarming and is having an impact on other species.

-Get to know some of the fascinating moths you could find in your own back garden
+Here are 10 fascinating moth species you could find in your own back garden.

 Scarlet Tiger Callimorpha dominula